 “D.B.L. is from St. Lucia.
 He’s a hardworking artist who learned the business through me.
 He’s a great dancer and an incredible entertainer.
 I think the world is going to love him.” - Jackie Jackson (The Jacksons) Billboard Magazine

-As a multi-talented performer who sings, writes and produces music, D.B.L. has worked for Pepsi, Disney, Motorola, CBS, MTV among others.
-Mentored musically by Jackie Jackson of the Jacksons, D.B.L. found his strongest passion, fusing the tropical rhythms of his native Caribbean into an amalgamation of Reggae, R&B and Pop.
+Mentored musically by Jackie Jackson of the Jacksons, D.B.L. fuses the tropical rhythms of his native Caribbean into an amalgamation of Reggae, R&B and Pop.
+D.B.L.'s music has been featured in advertising campaigns for Motorola and Verizon and Emmy-award winning television series.

 In 2018, D.B.L. signed with Jackson’s Critically Amused record label and recorded his first single Another Round, followed by his EP Island Vibez executive produced by Jackson.

 His second EP, Come Back Home released by Roxxstar Entertainment in 2019 sparked a return to his native roots of St. Lucia.
 On his tour he met with the Prime Minister of his country, visited schools and spoke to troubled youth.